 Pay varies by program and generally increases with experience.
 The amount you are paid while on a work term is determined by the employer.

-For a copy of the salary survey for all co-op programs (excluding Accounting co-op), please click here.
+For a copy of our salary surveys (Accounting specific and all co-op programs please click here.

-We strive to secure paid employment for our students; however, some specialty programs and industries may not offer remuneration because of the nature of their business (examples include dramatic arts, psychology and political science).
+We strive to secure paid employment for our students; however, some special programs and industries may not offer remuneration because of the nature of their business (examples include dramatic arts, psychology, and political science).
 While unpaid, the experience and contacts afforded by these positions are critical to your success in these industries.